How often do you challenge yourself to do the things you consider “unthinkable?”

 Why would anyone want to invest all that time into something that never gets released?
 If you’re providing serious value, then what you’re creating is worth sharing.
 The easiest thing to share (and sell) right now is your knowledge.

-Creating an online course is a way for you to package your passion and expertise and sell it to an audience.
+Creating an online course is a way for you to package your passion and expertise and sell it to an audience. eLearning is worth 200 billion per year, so there’s never been a better time to create an online course to educate others.

 Providing a learning platform through your business can help you develop a recurring income and build brand authority in your field.
 Creating your own course might sound intimidating and like a lot of work, but it’s actually pretty simple.